waiwera/waiwera/doc/user/setup_interpolation_tables.rst

 Interpolation tables
 ********************

 Some Waiwera input parameters are specified in the form of tables of values, tabulated against some independent variable.
-Most commonly the independent variable is time, so the tables represent the time variation of some value.
+Most commonly the independent variable is time, so the tables represent the time variation of the value.
 For example:

 .. code-block:: json